RedHatProductSecurity/oscal-profiles/README.md

 - catalogs: This stores OSCAL Catalogs installed in the trestle workspace.
 - profiles (FedRAMP only) - This stores OSCAL Profiles installed in the trestle workspace.
-- vendor - This stores automation managed in a central repository that is vendored in.

 For information on how this data is managed, see the [FAQs](./docs/faqs.md).